Lumber Liquidators: Controversies

 On June 16, 2015, Lumber Liquidators announced the "unexpected" resignation of its CEO, Robert Lynch.
 It also announced the termination of its Chief Merchandising Officer, William Schlegel.
 It also declared it would discontinue the sale of laminate flooring products manufactured in China.

-The company's founder, Tom Sullivan, served as interim CEO following the resignation and was replaced in November 2015 by John Presley.
+The company's founder, Tom Sullivan, served as interim CEO following the resignation.
+He was replaced in November 2015 by John Presley.

 On October 22, 2015, Lumber Liquidators pleaded guilty in federal court to the illegal importation of hardwood flooring.
 In February 2016, a federal judge sentenced the company to $13.15 million in penalties, consisting of $7.8 million in criminal fines, $3.15 million in civil forfeiture, $1 million in criminal forfeiture, and $1.2 million to conservation organizations.
 It was the largest financial penalty ever issued for violating the Lacey Act of 1900.